achrysaetos/fullstack_template/README.md

 # Full-stack template

-Full-stack boilderplate using html, css, node, and express.
+Full-stack boilerplate using html, css, node, and express.

 *Don't forget to set your database url in app.js or as an environment variable.*

 **To start:** run `DEBUG=fullstack_template:* npm run devstart` and go to http://localhost:3000

 **TO DO:**
 * update dependencies in package.json as necessary